avyrie/JSCodingChallenges/README.md

 - smallestDiff.js - Write a function that takes in two non-empty arrays of integers, finds the pair of numbers (one from each array) whose absolute difference is closest to zero, and returns an array containing those two numbers with the number from the first array in the first position.
 - sockPairs.js - Given an array of integers representing the color of each sock in a pile, determine how many pairs of socks with matching colors there are.
 - spiralMatrices.js - Write a function that takes in an n x m array and returns a one-dimensional array of all the array's elements in spiral order.
+- stringsAndNums.js - Sort an array with both strings and numbers so that the strings come first and the numbers come after.
+The strings should be sorted in reverse order and the numbers should be in ascending order
 - subsequence.js - Given two non-empty arrays of inteers, write a functionn that determines whether the second array is a subsequence of the first array.
 - toEnd.js - Write a function that takes in a given array of integers and a target number and returns the array with all instances of the target number now moved to the end of the array.
 - twoSum.js - Given an array of integers target number, return 2 numbers in the array that add up to the target number.